dbenders1/mocap_optitrack/README.md

 - In the streaming panel:
     - Make sure the "Broadcast Frame Data" is selected
     - Make sure the type "MultiCast" is selected in Advanced Network Settings
+    - Make sure that the IP address is not set to "loopback"

 > Note: if you cannot find those panels, click "View" in the menu bar of *Motive*, and choose "Project", "Data streaming".
 Then you should see those panels.